Big Tech: Censorship

-Conservatives argued that Facebook and Twitter limiting the spread of the Hunter Biden laptop controversy "proves Big Tech's bias".
+Conservatives argued that Facebook and Twitter limiting the spread of the Hunter Biden laptop controversy "proves Big Tech's bias."
 In some cases, Big Tech platforms reversed actions perceived as censorship.
 The YouTube channel Right Wing Watch was banned for showing far-right content to expose extreme views, but the channel was restored after viewer backlash.
 Human Rights Watch stated that excessive content removal, especially on Facebook, meant losing evidence of human rights abuses.

+In 2024, Republican members of the House of Representatives released a report alleging that the Biden administration privately urged social media platforms to remove posts criticizing the government.
+The posts in question often involved "humorous or satirical content."
+Although such material is constitutionally protected by the First Amendment, several employees confessed that they changed content moderation policies in response to political pressure.
+At one point, Democratic officials threatened Meta CEO Mark Zuckerberg with contempt of Congress for refusing to censor Facebook or deplatform users for posting right-wing memes.
+Zuckerberg stated in an internal email, "When we compromise our standards due to pressure from an administration in either direction, we'll often regret it later."
+The report's conclusion stated, "The Constitution is not suspended in times of crisis."

 Facebook has also been accused of censoring left-wing opinions.
 Facebook removed ads by Democratic senator Elizabeth Warren, who advocated breaking up Facebook.
-Warren accused the company of having the "ability to shut down a debate" and called for "a social media marketplace that isn't dominated by a single censor".
+Warren accused the company of having the "ability to shut down a debate" and called for "a social media marketplace that isn't dominated by a single censor."

-In 2025, Meta's Facebook, Elon Musk's X, Google's YouTube, and other tech companies agreed to address online hate speech by enforcing a revised code of conduct aligned with European Commission rules.
+In 2025, Facebook, X, YouTube, and other social media platforms agreed to address online hate speech by enforcing a revised code of conduct aligned with European Commission rules.
 Henna Virkkunen, the EU tech commissioner, stated that Europe has zero tolerance for hate speech, whether online or offline.
 She approved the tech companies' commitment to enforcing the code of conduct mandated by the Digital Services Act (DSA).